meliorence/react-native-snap-carousel/README.md

 A few things worth noting:
 * As you can see, the effect had to be inverted on Android.
 This has to do with [a really annoying Android-specific bug](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/CUSTOM_INTERPOLATIONS.md#android).
 * Even though the new layouts have been created with horizontal carousels in mind, they will also work with vertical ones \o/
+* :warning: **You should NOT use `stack` or `tinder` layouts if you have a large data set to display.** In order to avoid rendering issues, the carousel will use a `ScrollView` component rather than a `FlatList` one for those layouts (see [prop `useScrollView`](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md#behavior)).
+The tradeof is that you won't benefit from any of `FlatList`'s advanced optimizations.
+See [this issue](https://github.com/archriss/react-native-snap-carousel/issues/262) for workarounds; or you may want to implement your own [custom interpolation](#custom-interpolations).

 ### Custom interpolations